-The 1960’s pattern had a few versions of the dress.
+The 60s babydoll dress pattern had a few versions of the dress.
 I was pretty set on making the long dress with long sleeves but then I realized I didn’t have enough pink fabric.
-I decided to use a different fabric to get the dress I wanted.
+So, I decided to use a different fabric.

 The first thing I worked on was the center front and center back seam.

 After pinning, I sewed and got a little confused.
-I had forgotten to leave the center back seam open above the notches but I managed to distinguish between the front and back in the end because they had a different amount of notches.
+I had forgotten to leave the center back seam open above the notches.

 Next, it was time to move on to the sleeves.
-I was a little bit intimidated because I had never seen sleeves that looked like this.
-I took a few deep breaths and then stay stitched the edges.
+I was a little bit intimidated, but I took a few deep breaths and then stay stitched the edges.

 To attach the sleeve facing, I matched up the notch on the sleeve and the notch on the facing and then pinned.

-Back to the sleeves!
-Right sides together, I had to pin the front to the back and the back to the front.
-This step took a bit of maneuvering but once I had it all figured out it was easy.
+With the sleeves right sides together, I had to pin the front to the back and the back to the front.
 I then went ahead and sewed.

 I pinned the shoulder seam and the other seam that actually extended into a dart.
 The dart would help to give some shape to the sleeve.